 Thredbo Park Bushcare Group (in Belmont) works to protect and restore important habitat on a tributary of upper Bulimba Creek.
 It is part of an important corridor link to Dairy Swamp for local wildlife, including koalas.
-We are connected with Bulimba Creek Catchment Coordinating Committee and our local neighbourhood.
-Activities include planting of locally native species; weeding; tree rescue; mulching; flora and fauna surveys, and of course morning tea and BBQs.
-For more information phone Keith Metcalf on 0428 773 672.
+They connect with Bulimba Creek Catchment Coordinating Committee and local neighbourhood.
+Activities include planting of locally native species, weeding, tree rescue, mulching, flora and fauna surveys.
+Also includes morning tea and barbecues.
+For more information, phone Keith Metcalf on 0428 773 672.

 Myuna Park Bushcare Group

-The Myuna Park Bushcare group has a large group of dedicated volunteers committed to restoring a highly compromised site to its former dry rainforest/wet sclerophyll vegetation community.
-The site forms a gully with an ephemeral channel system leading to Brisbane River to the north.
-The group will progressively remove high priority weed vine species from the canopy and groundcover stratums, as well as slowly remove low, mid storey and canopy shrub/tree weed species.
-A staged approach will ensure the existing weed vegetation continues to provide habitat to the diverse range of fauna seen at the site, while native vegetation has the chance to regenerate and be planted, allowing a gradual but progressive transformation with the long term objective of increasing the diversity of the site.
+The Myuna Park Bushcare group consists of a large group of dedicated volunteers.
+They are committed to restoring a highly compromised site to its former dry rainforest/wet sclerophyll vegetation community.
+The site contains a gully with an ephemeral channel system that flows into the Brisbane River to the north.
+The group will progressively remove high priority weed vine species from the canopy and groundcover stratums.
+They will also slowly remove low, mid storey and canopy shrub/tree weed species.
+A staged approach will ensure the existing weed vegetation continues to provide habitat to the diverse range of fauna seen at the site.
+This will give native vegetation a chance to regenerate and be planted.
+This allows a gradual but progressive transformation with the long term objective of increasing the diversity of the site.
 For more information, phone Anne Morrissey on 0427 111 703.

 Brisbane Koala Bushlands Bushcare Group

 Brisbane Koala Bushlands Bushcare Group is working on Council land between Jenyns Court and Leacroft Road, Burbank.
-This site is bounded by Tingalpa Creek and is part of Brisbane Koala Bushlands Reserve, which is one of the largest conservation reserves on the eastern side of Brisbane.
-This bushcare group will be undertaking a varied program of weed removal, rubbish removal and revegetation at selected sites within the Tingalpa Creek catchment.
+This site is bounded by Tingalpa Creek and is part of Brisbane Koala Bushlands Reserve.
+This is one of the largest conservation reserves on the eastern side of Brisbane.
+This bushcare group undertakes a varied program of weed and rubbish removal and revegetation at selected sites within the Tingalpa Creek catchment.
 The group hopes to increase awareness of the local landholders and reserve neighbours about the important natural values of the area.
-For more information phone Liz Bundy on 07 3341 3749.
+For more information, phone Liz Bundy on 07 3341 3749.

 Cannon Hill Bushcare Group

 This bushcare group has a large and enthusiastic membership mainly drawn from the Monte Carlo Caravan Park at Cannon Hill.
-The caravan park backs onto a significant eucalypt forest remnant and mown parkland on the banks of Bulimba Creek which contains one of the densest populations of squirrel gliders in Australia.
-The group will be undertaking progressive weed removal and habitat extension plantings within the mown parkland area and adjacent to the banks of Bulimba Creek.
-They plan to gradually work their way into the remnant bushland area to remove dense under storey weed infestations and regenerate local native under storey plant species, with the overall goal being to improve the habitat values of the entire site.
-For more information phone Leith and Barry Brackin on 07 3890 0095.
+The caravan park backs onto a significant eucalypt forest remnant and mown parkland on the banks of Bulimba Creek.
+It contains one of the densest populations of squirrel gliders in Australia.
+The group undertakes progressive weed removal and habitat extension plantings within the mown parkland area and adjacent to the banks of Bulimba Creek.
+They plan to gradually work their way into the remnant bushland area to remove dense under storey weed infestations and regenerate local native under storey plant species.
+The overall goal is to improve the habitat values of the entire site.
+For more information, phone Leith and Barry Brackin on 07 3890 0095.

 Phillips Creek Bushcare Group

-Located in Carindale, this group has worked to restore the Phillips Creek tributary of Bulimba Creek, but now focuses on Buckley Street Park bushland area and drainage lines.
+Located in Carindale, this group has worked to restore the Phillips Creek tributary of Bulimba Creek.
+It now focuses on Buckley Street Park bushland area and drainage lines.
 Activities include weed control and revegetation of locally native plant species.
-For more information phone Peter Ingersole on 07 3398 5089.
+For more information, phone Peter Ingersole on 07 3843 4410.

 Stellar Carrington Habitat Group

 The Stellar Carrington Habitat Group are restoring habitat along a tributary of Bulimba Creek.
-Works being carried out include control of environmental weeds and revegetation of locally native plant species.
-For more information phone Rita Ford on 07 3843 0848.
+Works include control of environmental weeds and revegetation of locally native plant species.
+For more information, phone Rita Ford on 07 3843 0848.